 THE RELAY EXPERIENCE

-From bake sales to car washes and lots of social media posts, you’ll have plenty of fun raising funds and awareness well before your Relay For Life event.
+From Facebook Fundraisers to the FUNdraising App, there are plenty of fun ways to raise funds and awareness well before your Relay For Life event.

-Kick things off right with an opening ceremony welcoming all the Relay participants.
-There may even be live music and special guests to help get you pumped for a day of remembrance and celebration.
+At the start of your in person or virtual Relay event, an opening ceremony welcomes all the Relay participants.
+There may be special guests to help get you pumped for a time of remembrance and celebration.

-First the survivors take a celebratory lap, with the crowd cheering them on.
-Then caregivers take their turn to get recognized for all they do to support their loved ones.
+First the survivors are recognized, with participants cheering them on.
+Then caregivers take their turn and get recognized for all they do to support their loved ones.

-We light Luminaria to remember those we’ve lost, celebrate cancer survivors, and show everyone affected by cancer that we are the light in the darkness.
+We light luminaria to remember those we’ve lose, celebrate cancer survivors, and show everyone affected by cancer that we are the light in the darkness.

-Last, but certainly not least, you’ll participate in a closing ceremony to recognize all our event volunteers, the community’s hard work, and the fact that our fight will keep going until the world is free from cancer!
+Last, but certainly not least, the closing ceremony will recognize all our event volunteers, the community’s hard work, and the fact that our light will keep going until the world is free from cancer!

 HOW YOU CAN PARTICIPATE

-Join a team before the event, or come out on the event day to celebrate survivors and support the fight against cancer.
+Join a team before the event, or join virtually on event day to celebrate survivors and support the fight against cancer.

-It’s up to you to recruit members, set fundraising goals, organize fundraising activities, and most of all, cheer on your team.
+It’s up to you to recruit members, set fundraising goals, organize virtual fundraisers, and most of all, support your team.

 Join an existing team and use your inspiring story to raise money and help fund everything from breakthrough cancer research to free rides to chemo.